This fact sheet was updated on 2/10/21.

-Botulism is caused by a toxin that affects the nerves, thus it is a non-infectious disease.
-The botulism toxin is produced by the bacteria Clostridium botulinum, and is one of the deadliest known toxins.
-There are 7 different types of botulism toxin labeled A through F. Types C and E are most important in wild birds.
-Though this toxin can also affect humans it is not a zoonotic disease.
+Botulism is caused by a toxin produced by the soil bacterium, Clostridium botulinum.
+It causes paralysis and death in birds and is one of the deadliest know toxins.
+There are 7 different types of botulism toxin, A through F. Types C and E are most important in wild birds.
+Botulism in humans is mostly caused by Types A, B and E, but it is not a zoonotic disease.

 Botulism has been reported in wild birds on every continent except Antarctica, but outbreaks occur more often in the United States and Canada than in other countries.
-The western United States in particular experiences large die-offs of waterfowl with relative frequency, especially dabbling ducks, due to type C botulism.
-Type E botulism is relatively common in wild birds of the Great Lakes region, particularly fish eating birds.
+The western United States in particular experiences large mortality events in waterfowl with relative frequency, especially dabbling ducks, due to Type C botulism.
+Type E botulism is relatively common in wild birds of the Great Lakes region, particularly fish-eating birds.
 In Michigan, birds inhabiting Lakes Huron and Michigan are often affected, while Ontario, Ohio, Pennsylvania, and New York observe botulism toxicities in birds near Lakes Ontario and Erie.
 Outbreaks usually occur in late summer or early fall when water temperatures are highest and water levels are low.
 Avian botulism was first detected around Lake Erie in 1964.
 Outbreaks of botulism in wild birds have occurred on the Pennsylvania border of Lake Erie from 1999 through 2004 and as recently as 2008.
 In 2008 roughly 10,000 birds from the Lake Erie region died of avian botulism, while in 2002 as many as 19,000 birds died in the area.

 The severity of clinical signs is influenced by multiple factors including the amount of toxin consumed, the type of toxin, and the animal species.
 Clinical signs appear more quickly and are more severe when animals consume larger amounts of toxin.
-The toxin prevents nerves from transmitting signals, which leads to muscle paralysis.
+The toxin prevents nerves from transmitting signals to muscles, which leads to flaccid paralysis.
 Intoxicated birds will exhibit progressive weakness.
 At first they may have difficulty flying due to weakening muscles.
 This will progress to a complete inability to fly, followed by inability to stand.
 Some birds drown because they are unable to hold their head above the water, while others die from an inability to breath due to paralysis of the respiratory muscles.
 Many affected animals will remain conscious and alert even though they cannot move.
-During outbreaks many birds are simply found dead without being observed showing clinical signs.
+During outbreaks many birds are simply found dead.
 Birds found dead from botulism have no obvious post-mortem lesions and are usually in good body condition.

 Laboratory tests must be performed to isolate the toxin from blood or tissue.